aswatinair20/aswatinair20/README.md

 - Hi, I'm Aswati!
-- 🌱 I’m currently working on Cloud Computing and Data Science related projects
+- 🌱 I’m currently working on Cloud Computing and Graphic Designing related projects
 - 📫 How to reach me: https://www.linkedin.com/in/aswati-rajeev-nair-233074252/

 <!---